A conversation with Julie Laramie

 Medical laboratory professionals play a key role in every aspect of health care.
 Health care providers depend on lab professionals to provide crucial tests that help guide the right course of treatment for each patient’s unique needs.
 Through high-tech equipment and sophisticated analysis, lab professionals are able to provide rapid and reliable testing results that assist in the diagnosis, treatment, monitoring and prevention of disease.

-During medical laboratory professionals’ week, we want to thank each and every one of our 140 lab staff at Children’s Minnesota.
+During Medical Laboratory Professionals Week, we want to thank our 135 lab staff at Children’s Minnesota.
 We are so grateful for the work that they do to improve patient care.

 To learn a little more about what it’s like to be a laboratory professional at Children’s Minnesota, we sat down with Julie Laramie, a technical specialist: